Motorcycle gang leader gets prison on gun possession charge

-BOSTON (AP) - The man described by authorities as the regional leader of the Outlaws Motorcycle Club has been sentenced to more than a year in prison for being in possession of an unregistered gun, prosecutors said.
+BOSTON (AP) - The man described by authorities as the regional leader of the Outlaws Motorcycle Club has been sentenced to more than 2 years in prison for being in possession of an unregistered gun, prosecutors said.

-Bruce “Monster” Sartwell, 48, of East Bridgewater, was sentenced Wednesday to more than 2 years behinds bars and three years of probation, according to the U.S. attorney’s office in Boston.
+Bruce “Monster” Sartwell, 48, of East Bridgewater, was sentenced Wednesday to 2 years and 3 months behind bars and three years of probation, according to the U.S. attorney’s office in Boston.
 He pleaded guilty in July.

 Federal authorities in October 2019 intercepted a package from China addressed to Sartwell that was labeled as a “fuel filter,” but which authorities said actually contained a firearms silencer.